Immortal Beloved: Antonie Brentano and other alternatives (1955–2011)

-There was four years later also a claim by a Japanese author (Aoki 1959, 1968) who had "discovered" Antonie.
+There was four years later also a claim by Japanese author Yayoi Aoki who had "discovered" Antonie.
 However, this had not been noticed outside Japan.
-She also published her findings again in a recent book in German (Aoki 2008).
+She also published her findings again in a recent book in German.

 Once again and more detailed Solomon (1972, 1998) suggested Antonie Brentano to have been the "Immortal Beloved".
 His hypothesis was founded on two major assumptions (or prerequisites):